lapluviosilla/amplenote-templater/README.md

 - **Dynamic Template Insertion**: Build and insert templates dynamically at your current cursor position using the {= syntax, which mimics the native template support (@= or \[\[=).

 - **Default Template Assignment**: Assign default templates to specific tags or for new notes.
 These templates will be suggested when inserting a template with {=

+- **Create by Dynamic Template**: Use a link to create a new note with a dynamic template.
+Now when you have ["new note" links](https://www.amplenote.com/help/using_note_templates#Creating_a_gallery_of_templates_using_the__new_note__link) as described in the Amplenote docs, there will be a "Dynamic Templater" button that lets you create it while parsing the template as a dynamic template.

 - **Date and Math Expression Expansion**: Automatically expand complex recognized date and math expressions within curly brackets, such as {tomorrow} or {1+8}